Emergency Notification System

 You must sign up for the service in order to receive alerts.
 Participants are asked to provide a cell phone number, email address and alternate phone in order to receive the alerts in the event of an emergency.

-Students should login to manage emergency notifications under the personal section on my.sc.edu/ to sign up for alerts.
-Faculty and staff should log into VIP to sign up to receive alerts.
-If you do not know how to log into your VIP account please contact the help desk at extension 5257.
+Students, Faculty, and Staff should go to myaccount.sc.edu and click on the Update Account Settings link and click on the Emergency Notifications tab to sign up for alerts.
+If you do not know how to log to myaccount.sc.edu, please contact the help desk at extension 5257.

 What if I don't have a cell phone?